RollerSweet/LogAndLoad/README.md

 ## Acknowledgments

 The project was created to fill a specific need in vCenter for downloading VM logs securely and efficiently.
-Special thanks to the team for the initial concept and development.

 ## Contact